taamir-khan/Python_Microservices/README.md

 If you experience an issue running ``app.py`` with docker-compose active, then it may be best to test without docker-compose

+Once ``app.py`` starts a flask instance, open a new terminal anf run one of the corresponding commands:

 password:
 ```bash
 curl -d '{ "password" : "xxxxxxxx" }' -X POST http://localhost:9001/check  -H "Content-type: application/json"